shravanth0/mernproject/README.md

 # mernproject
-react project  using react and vite  // date 11/09/23
+react project  using react and vite